SWIFTSIM/SWIFT/doc/RTD/source/FriendsOfFriends/parameter_description.rst

 the parameter ``black_hole_seed_halo_mass_Msun`` which is expressed in solar masses.

+Currently the only way to invoke FOF on the fly for purposes other than black hole seeding is to set the ``invoke_fof`` parameter in the ``Snapshots`` section of the parameter file.

 ------------------------

-In the case of the stand-alone module, the four seeding parameters described above are ignored but an additional one needs to be specified.
+In the case of the stand-alone module, the five seeding parameters described above are ignored but an additional one needs to be specified.
 This is the name of the file in which the catalogue of groups will be written.
 This is specified by the parameter ``fof_output``.
 The linking